 How does the Plan relate to the status quo analysis?
-Relation to strategic objectives Programmes and Projects John Taolo Gaetsewe District Municipal Area is faced with a fairly negative environmental reality assessment; mainly due to: 9 46% of roads are unsurfaced.
+Relation to strategic objectives Programmes and Projects John Taolo Gaetsewe District Municipal Area is faced with a fairly negative environmental reality assessment; mainly due to: 94.6% of roads are unsurfaced.
 Roads are mostly access roads and streets, with the majority in Joe Morolong area.
 In the areas of Ga-Segonyana and Gamagara there are fewer local access roads, but there is a higher degree of concentration around settlements.
 The road network consists of national, provincial and municipal roads and thus responsibility for road maintenance and constructions rests three authorities.
 The District has the lowest number of paved kilometres in the Northern Cape Province with 247.55km.
 "The John Taolo Gaetsewe District Municipality contains 5% of the Northern Cape's unpaved roads.
 Of these unpaved roads, 65.8% are District roads and 34.2% are Main Roads."
 No passenger railway transport.
 Limited bus and other public transport facilities.
 Inadequate rail freight infrastructure, causing the transportation of ore and mining related freight on roads and consequently putting severe pressure on existing road and street infrastructure.
-Inadequate planning and law enforcement by local municipalities causing freight traffic to move through the central business areas and through residential areas.
-Transport Infrastructure - To coordinate, facilitate and provide efficient and effective transport infrastructure for all private, public passenger and freight transport.
+Inadequate planning and law enforcement by local municipalities causing freight traffic to move through the central business areas and through residential areas. facilitate and provide efficient and effective transport infrastructure for all private, public passenger and freight transport.
 Financial Framework - To ensure a sustainable financial dispensation for the transport function.
 Institutional Framework - To ensure that transport is managed within a sound institutional framework.
 Planning and Co-ordination -To ensure that municipal transport planning and co-ordination procedures are developed and applied.
-Transport Service Provision -To coordinate, implement, monitor and regulate efficient and effective public transport services and facilities within a balanced market demand and supply framework.
-Regulation and Competition -To ensure that freight transport can be provided in a free competitive market environment, but within an orderly technical regulated system that would protect transport infrastructure and other users.
-Traffic Control and Safety -To improve traffic management and safety through co-ordinated planning, maintenance, education and law enforcement actions.
-Programmes and projects will be included in the next review of the IDP

-Social and Customer Care - To

-minimise the constraints to the mobility

-of customers, maximising speed and

-service, while allowing customers the

-choice of transport mode or

-combination of transport modes where

-it is economically and financially viable

-to offer a choice of modes.

-Environmental Sensitivity - To

-commit to an integrated environmental

-management approach in the

-provision of transport so as to

-minimise damage to the physical and

-social environment, inter-alia through

-atmospheric or noise pollution,

-ecologic damage, and severance in

-providing transportation infrastructure,

-1
+Programmes and projects will be included in the next review of the IDP an integrated environmental management approach in the provision of transport so as to minimise damage to the physical and social environment, inter-alia through atmospheric or noise pollution, ecologic damage, and severance in providing transportation infrastructure, operations and services.

+• Social and Customer Care - To minimise the constraints to the mobility of customers, maximising speed and service, while allowing customers the choice of transport mode or combination of transport modes where it is economically and financially viable to offer a choice of modes. • Environmental Sensitivity - To commit to